bruinxiong/Densenet.mxnet/README.md

 #Pretrained model on imagenet 1k dataset (Update Jun 12, 2017)

 We provide the pretrained model trained on imagenet 1k dataset.
+The json file of densenet-imagenet-169 can be found in master folder.
+The parameter file can be found in [here](https://drive.google.com/open?id=0B_M7XF_l0CzXX3V3WXJoUnNKZFE).

 #Reference